Anomanderis/form/README.md

-# formJust a test, for now.
+# Just a test, for now.
 Playing around with both git and nodejs